-We host a variety of large grants, generally covering major interdisciplinary initiatives.
+We host a large variety of large grants, generally covering major interdisciplinary initiatives.
 We highlight a few current grants here as an indication of some of the areas supported and types of awards.

 QMUL hosts the Genomics England 100,000 genomes project, aimed at new discoveries in the understanding and treatment of cancer and rare diseases.
 The Scientific Director is Professor Mark Caulfield at the William Harvey Research Institute at QMUL.
 The current grant is for £22m.

 QMUL, in partnership with Barts Health Trust, has been awarded £6m for the establishment of an NIHR Biomedical Research Centre (BRC), that will provide a one-stop integrated discovery science and treatment centre in the heart of London to research heart and blood vessel (cardiovascular) disease.

 East London Genes and Health, one of the world's largest community-based genetic study, aiming to improve health among people of Pakistani and Bangladeshi heritage in East London by analysing the genes and health of 100,000 local people.
 ELGH is funded by £4m of grants from the Medical Research Council and the Wellcome Trust.

 A £1.6m Humanities and Social Science Collaborative award from the Wellcome Trust to Thomas Dixon from the School of History, for the project 'Living with Feeling', associated to the Centre for the History of Emotions.